Kayli/logspub/aerospace/boeing.md

       - control law, a few lines of software code in the FCC, could autonomously command nosedives, when even a single sensor failure resulted in bad data; MCAS was omitted from aircraft manuals and training, therefore flight crews had no knowledge of its existence or functioning
   - politics
     - republican congressman sam graves at the house aviation subcommittee hearing, blamed the 737 max crashes on poor training of the indonesian and ethiopian pilots; he stated that "pilots trained in the u.s. would have been successful" in handling the emergencies on both jets

+## other

+- seek speak and listen program: https://youtu.be/e8Rt1qN2t9s